openosmia/snicar-fx/README.md

-advanced matrix operator method is also available ([Liu and Weng 2006](https://doi.org/10.1175/JAS3808.1), [Liu and Weng 2013](https://doi.org/10.1109/JSTARS.2013.2247026)), but does not support Fresnel layers and diffuse irradiance for now.
+advanced matrix operator method is also available ([Liu and Weng 2006](https://doi.org/10.1175/JAS3808.1), [Liu and Weng 2013](https://doi.org/10.1109/JSTARS.2013.2247026)), but does not support Fresnel layers and diffuse irradiance to date.
 SNICAR-fx is currently developed with a focus on melting environments and the radiative forcing of light absorbing particles.
-More specifically, the development currently targets melting weathering crust environments and the software recently incorporated an empirical ice refractive index ([Cooper et al. 2021](https://doi.org/10.5194/tc-15-1931-2021)), empirical optical properties of various glacial microbes as well as the option to include liquid water within the column.
+More specifically, the development currently targets melting weathering crust environments and the software recently incorporated an empirical ice refractive index ([Cooper et al. 2021](https://doi.org/10.5194/tc-15-1931-2021)), empirical optical properties of various glacial light absorbing particles (microbes, dust...) as well as the option to include liquid water within the column.

 ## How to use